Pratibha-Munnangi/HW4AI/project/m2/README.md

 # Project M2 — QK^T Chiplet Accelerator

-This directory contains the M2 deliverables for the QK^T chiplet project (ECE 410/510, Spring 2026, Prof. Teuscher).
+This directory contains the M2 deliverables for the QK^T chiplet project.
 Both required modules are present as synthesizable SystemVerilog with self-checking testbenches; both produce **TEST PASSED** in their committed transcripts.